webix-hub/docs/data/api/rules_isnotempty.md

 @short: checks whether the text field is empty or not

+@returns:
+- valid    boolean     true if value is not empty

 @example:

 rules:{ // component's name is used to apply the rule to it